 Columbia Fireflies Game Notes at Charleston

-The Fireflies begin a six-game series with the Charleston RiverDogs tonight at 7:05 pm at Joseph P. Riley Ballpark.
-Southpaw Rylan Kaufman (1-1, 6.60) climbs the hill for Columbia, while Charleston counters with lefty Jose Lopez (2-2, 7.45 ERA).
+Tonight, the Fireflies continue their series with the Charleston RiverDogs at 7:05 pm at Joseph P. Riley Jr. Ballpark.
+RHP Adrian Alcantara (2-2, 3.66 ERA) gets the nod for Columbia and Charleston sends RHP Cole Wilcox (1-0, 1.67 ERA) to the bump.

 ---

-SCHMIDT'S STRIKEOUTS: Matt Schnmidt is going through a tough stretch at the plate, the first baseman is in an 0-21 skid and has 11 strikeouts in his last 11 at-bats dating back to May 29 vs Augusta.
+SCHMIDT'S STRIKEOUTS: Matt Schmidt is going through a tough stretch at the plate, the first baseman is in an 0-23 skid and has 13 strikeouts in his last 13 at-bats dating back to May 29 vs Augusta.

 • Discuss this story on the Low-A East League message board...